victoriagrace/muse_demo/README.md

 1) Turn on Muse headset and pair to Mac bluetooth.
-2) Once connected to bluetooth, run following command in the terminal
+2) Once connected to bluetooth, run following command in the terminal:

 muse-io --osc osc.udp://localhost:5000